Cloud Setup

 Image Templates for Google Cloud

-Right now there are no public XLT gcloud images provided, however you can build your own images using our public XLT-Packer project.
-It contains a README on how to use it to create images for the cloud vendor of your choice.
+Currently, no public XLT gcloud images are provided; however, you can build your own images using our public XLT-Packer project.
+It contains a README explaining how to use it to create images for the cloud vendor of your choice.

 Setting up gce_admin